hardlyneutral/buddypress-registration-groups/readme.txt

 Hit me up on my website (http://hardlyneutral.com) and let me know.
 I only do this in my spare time, so don't expect a super quick response :)

 == Screenshots ==
-1. Screenshot of the plugin listing groups on the new user registration page.
+1. Screenshot of the plugin showing groups as a list of checkboxes on the new user registration page.
+2. Screenshot of the plugin showing groups as a list of checkboxes in a scrollable container on the new user registration page.
-2. Screenshot of the admin settings menu and options.
+3. Screenshot of the admin settings menu and options.

 == Changelog ==